syncfusion-content/ej2-common-docs/ej2-javascript/js/getting-started/nuejs.md

 {% endhighlight %}
 {% endtabs %}

-## Add Component scripts

-In the `www/` folder location, you need to use your script files.
+2. In the `www/` folder location, you need to use your script files.
 Create a **www/index.js** file and add the following scripts:

 {% tabs %}
-{% highlight ts tabtitle="./www/index.js" %}
+{% highlight js tabtitle="./www/index.js" %}

     var data = [{OrderID: 10248, CustomerID: 'VINET', Freight: 32.38, OrderDate: new Date(8364186e5)},
     {OrderID: 10249, CustomerID: 'TOMSP', Freight: 11.61, OrderDate: new Date(836505e6)},